You're reading the documentation for a development version. For the latest released version, please have a look at v0.11.

 • area

-Data are divided by the sum of their absolute values
+Data are divided by the sum of their absolute values, the number of points is also taken into account.

 You can set these kinds using the attribute parameters["kind"].